Skip to main content

 This metric is important because it gives you a true picture of what an employee costs on an hourly basis, and it can help you determine what you should bill for each employee’s services to stay profitable.

 Let's consider a specific architectural project that has been completed.
 The total direct costs for this project, which include labor, materials, and any project-specific expenses, amount to $100,000.
-The revenue generated from the client for this project is $150,000.
+The total revenue generated from the client for this project is $150,000.

 To calculate the Effective Cost Rate, the firm would divide the total direct costs ($100,000) by the revenue generated ($150,000) and multiply the result by 100 to express it as a percentage: